analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 | JP7             | Enables the CNN BOOST circuitry.
 When this jumper is connected, use the \`\--boost 2.5\` command line argument to ai8xizer.
 This enables port 2.5 during CNN computation, which enables the current boost. |
 | JP13            | Can be removed to measure the CNN current.
 To measure current connect a low impedance current meter across this jumper.
 If the meter is not low impedance, resister R14 should be removed from the board. |

-## Next Steps:  Loading and running the mnist CNN example
+## Next Steps:  Loading and running the included **mnist** CNN example

-Now that proper operation of the EV Kit has been established by running a simple demo and observing the expected LED and console output, the next step is to move on to the 'Hello World' of CNNs, mnist.
+Now that proper operation of the EV Kit has been established by running a simple demo and observing the expected LED and console output, the next step is to run the included 'Hello World' of CNNs, the **mnist** example.

 But before jumping to the mnist example, there are a couple of addtional comments about the EV Kit worth mentioning.

 ### CNN Boost
 The CNN draw up to 160mA under some circumstances, which exceeds the capabilities of the built-in SIMO.